Camping – ($20 per individual, pre registration only)

 If you are looking for a nearby, family-friendly camping option, consider Seven Points Campground Loop.
 Operated by the Army Corps of Engineers, it provides improved RV and tent camping with electricity and running water, including hot showers.
 This location is approximately three miles away from the expo area, but you can ride on trails the entire way to the campsite.
 That’s right, we added a trail.
 Ridge Camp and Meadow Camp are closest to the trails.
 If this sounds like what you are looking for you must purchase a day pass to Dirt Fest and reserve your campsite independently through the Army Corp of Engineers.

 There are other area local campgrounds as well: Woodland Campground and Raystown Family Campground.
 Be sure to check the proximity of the campground relative to the event before booking!

-If you are staying elsewhere or not spending the night and you want access to the vendors, expo, events and demos, purchase a Weekend Pass wristband that is good for all three days of Dirt Fest.
+If you are staying elsewhere or not spending the night and you want access to the vendors, expo, events and demos, purchase an Attending Only wristband that is good for all three days of Dirt Fest.
 It gets you demo bikes, live music, beer, nutrition clinics, skills clinics, and any other events you want to attend.
 Day-of registration is $5 extra.